PRNicovich/cheesoSPIM/README.md

 	The completion of this project became a challenge in demonstrating a working light sheet + OPT microscope and specimen to image using what is available to the general public.
 Reimagining a complex machine in the cheapest terms possible is a useful exercise for a few reasons.

 	Making something cheap is challenging.
 It takes little deviation from idealized theory if all of your instruments are built of nothing but the highest quality materials machined to tight tolerances.
 If you're pushing the limits of physics then that might be necessary.
 But if you're not then it's likely cheaper and faster and easier to compromise precision and performance where it's not needed.
 Figuring where that is true requires attention to details of the operation of the instrument and choices made outside of the usual ones for biomedical research.
+Experimental science often has a hangup around an approach being the *best* or *most precise* or *highest resolution* or whatever.
+This is often leads to thinking that the best instrument is the only acceptable option.
+Instead one should start from what is *required* to answer the scientific question at hand.
+Any performance beyond that is usually superfluous.

 	Making something cheap makes it more accessable.
 Scientific equipment is expensive.
 Making it cheaper means more folks can possibly take advantage of this technology.
 The work presented here is within the domain of a well-supervised group of high school students.
-Or if someone wants to wipe the floor with some folks at their science fair this might do it.
+Or if someone wants to wipe the floor with their classmates at a science fair this might do it.

 	Making it cheap makes it more fun.
 The bar for trying something that costs $20 is a lot lower than if it costs $200 or $2000.
 The pressure for that experiment to yield something useful is lower, too.
 Making it cheap leaves more room for creativity and individuality.
+As in here, one can play with the laser cutter and 3D printer in a new way, explore some optics ideas, or just have their own little machine they built because it's amusing to build things.

 ### Parts + Price
 - Laser - $36, eBay